AdrianBednarczyk/SanFrancisco_Crashes_Analysis/README.md

 # **🚗 San Francisco Crash Accidents – Data Analysis Project**

 This project presents an end-to-end data analysis of traffic accidents in San Francisco using SQL and Power BI.
-It follows a full data analytics workflow, starting from raw data ingestion, through data cleaning, transformation and Inight Analysis in SQL, and ending with analytical reporting in Power BI.
+It follows a full data analytics workflow, starting from raw data ingestion, through data cleaning, transformation and Insight Analysis in SQL, and ending with analytical reporting in Power BI.

 The dataset was first loaded into a SQL database from source files, where the entire data preparation process was performed.
 This included creating database tables, validating data integrity, and cleaning inconsistent or missing records.